 The Climate Crisis + Our Energy Future

-The build-out of new fossil fuel infrastructure - fracking wells, pipelines, new gas plants, LNG export terminals, petrochemicals, and plastics - would lock us into a fossil fuel world for 40 more years.
-This will preclude our ability to keep global temperature increase below 1.5c (2.7 f).
+The intense build-out of proposed new fossil fuel infrastructure - fracking wells, pipelines, new gas plants, LNG export terminals, petrochemicals, and plastics - would lock us into a fossil fuel world for 40 more years.
+Fossil fuel expansion will preclude our ability to keep global temperature increase below 1.5c (2.7 f).

 The Intergovernmental Panel on Climate Change report (IPCC, 2018 detailed how increased greenhouse gases in the atmosphere from human activity, (carbon dioxide and methane), are setting us up for extreme and destructive weather patterns.
 The international community must rapidly reduce its carbon emissions to prevent our global temperature from rising more than 1.5c; any higher than that, we risk irreparable damage to our planet.
 We must reach net-zero carbon emissions by 2050.
 The report makes it clear that weaning off of fossil fuels is critical to reaching this goal.